Key strategic documents and plans

 Early Intervention and Prevention

-The Early Help Strategy provides a framework to ensure Barnet’s early help services are effectively coordinated and targeted, monitored successfully and continually drive the building of resilience with children and families.
+The Early Help Strategy (PDF 1.1MB) provides a framework to ensure Barnet’s early help services are effectively coordinated and targeted, monitored successfully and continually drive the building of resilience with children and families.

 The strategy has been updated in 2018 through partnership work to develop and strengthen early help in Barnet.
 The overarching aim is to ensure our early help services provide successful interventions that build resilience as early as possible when Barnet’s children and families experience problems.
 By working this way we prevent escalating need, improve outcomes for children and families and reduce costly support at a later stage.